drkocoglu/Video_Labeler/README.md

 Installation: It explains in details inside instructions.txt file.

 There are 3 tabs.
 Tab 1 is used for to work with videos, Tab 2 is used for to work with images.
-Tab 3 is done by other person for to show statistics.
-But I am not sure about it myself.
+Tab 3 is developed by  the other contributor, Yildirim Kocoglu, to show model performance statistics for computer vision tasks such as mean average precision using COCO style metrics (COCO mAP50, etc.).

-You can insert multiple videos or images.
+You can insert multiple videos or images to label all at once.
 Right listbox will show the list of videos or images.
 You delete selected or all of the items in the listbox.
 You select item by double clicking it, and it will be showed on canvas.
 Videos or images will have different colors and background colors depending on if they are selected, if they haved bbox, polygons or predictions.
+This feature helps with tracking the available labels.
   Red background color: If item has no bbox or polygon saved.
   Yellow background color: It has only polygon saved.
   Orange background color: It has only bbox saved.
-  White background color: It has bot bbox and polygon saved.
+  White background color: It has both the bbox and polygon saved.
   Blue font color: Selected item.

 Insert Bbox: You can activate it by clicking show labels checkbox.
 Show labels checkbox allows you to load bboxes that are saved and predicted.
 Insert Bbox allows you add bbox.
 You must hold left mouse button, and when you release, it finishes drawing it.
 You can move, modify the bbox.